 Once selected, there doesn’t appear to be a lengthy due diligence process (they’ve already prescreened merchants, primarily based on sales volume).

 For those that make the cut, funding comes next day.
-To qualify for the lending program, businesses must meet the following criteria:
+To qualify for these quick business loans, businesses must meet the following criteria:

 · Be an Amazon merchant.